malevy/eda-demo/readme.md

     export chaos_monkey_enabled=true

 #### cleanup
+deleting the Azure Resource Group is a quick and easy way to release all of the resources that were created within Azure.

 an easy way to remove all of the EDA images

      docker rmi $(docker images --filter=reference="eda*" -q)